 My parents were the beneficiaries of an emerging real estate market.
 When they were acquiring their assets, the market in New York was still growing and the price of an asset allowed them to cash flow.
 Once I began my journey, the market was in a different phase and I was overpaying for my properties, just like most other investors in my market.

-Here are the top five things I wish I knew when I began investing in real estate.
+Here are the top five things I wish I knew when I began real estate investing.